floringogianu/neac/docs/journal.md

 - Start logging the critic loss.
 - Plot a histogram of gradients?
 - Train with an optimum critic from the begining, see what happens.

+#### Late updates

+After discussing about the issue above with [@tudor-berariu](https://github.com/tudor-berariu) I decided to include the number of K-Nearest-Neighbours in the config search.
+Tudor's intuition is that KNN can't extrapolate outside it's state space so I wanted to see if smaller K could drive the values up.
+Also need to look at the weghts.